Pediatric parenteral nutrition

 • Fever

-What are the risks of Pediatric Parenteral Nutrition?
+What are the risks of pediatric parenteral nutrition?

 To help reduce the risk of complications, our team will provide complete instructions for you and your child’s other caregivers.
 We explain how to take care of your child’s line and the insertion site, how to administer the nutrition, and what to do in case of an emergency.

-Some possible risks of parenteral nutrition include:
+Some possible risks of parenteral nutrition:

-• Infection.
-Your child’s care team will explain the signs to watch for, especially fever >/= 100.4 which could indicate bloodstream infection
+• Infection - Your child’s care team will explain the signs to watch for, especially fever >/= 100.4 which could indicate bloodstream infection

-• Liver disease or damage.
-If your child receives total parenteral nutrition for a long time, we will monitor their liver health closely with blood tests.
+• Liver disease or damage - If your child receives total parenteral nutrition for a long time, we will monitor their liver health closely with blood tests.

 Contact your child’s doctor right away if your child experiences: